rmace001/Github-workflow-testing/README.md

 # Github Workflow Testing

+## Purpose

+To practice Github workflow habits.

+## New Skills Learned

-Repository for the purpose of practicing Github workflow habits new skill: you can clone repos into as many directories in your local machine
+You can clone repos into as many directories in your local machine.